Why Is CBD So Expensive? | Let Us Explain

 CBD is mainly derived from the Industrial Hemp Plant because the plant naturally contains a higher CBD concentration than other hemp strains.

-CBD is used widely and gaining popularity for various therapeutic benefits, discomfort relief, sleep support, calming the mind and body, and much more.
+CBD is used widely and is gaining popularity for various therapeutic benefits, including discomfort relief, sleep support, calming the mind and body, and much more.

 Several factors add to the expense of CBD products.
 The journey from farm to bottle plays a big part in that.
 Let's briefly touch on some of these areas that increase the cost of CBD.

 FARMING HEMP (CBD) – There are many regulations around the cultivation of hemp.
 For hemp to be federally legal to grow, the hemp crop must maintain less than point 3 percent THC (<0.3% THC).

 Maintaining that percentage requires a lot of manual labor, from constant plant inspection and laboratory testing.
 This also increases the risk of crop loss.

 If the hemp plants contain more than 0.3% THC, the farmer must destroy the hemp crop.
 This loss of the crop may increase the crop price that is allowed to go to market.